metason/SpatialReasoner/README.md

 ### `reload()` Operation

-Reload all spatial objects of the fact base into the pipeline, also the new prduced ones.
+Reload all spatial objects of the fact base into the pipeline, also the new produced ones.

 ### `log()` Operation